 Is there travel money available for summer FLAS?

 In some cases, IF funds are available, plane fare up to $1000 may be awarded; however, travel must be on a U.S. Carrier.
 Your FLAS coordinator will discuss the possibility of providing funds to cover plane fare after an awardees program has been approved.

 I am enrolling in a program abroad.
 Why do you need information about my travel plans at least six weeks before my departure?

 If your travel is supported with Title VI funds, we are required by the U.S. Department of Education to request travel approval before purchase of travel with FLAS funds.
 Requests submitted after this deadline might not be approved, in which case they can not be supported with FLAS funds.
 Travelers are advised not to make irrevocable travel arrangements prior to receiving the official approval.

 What specific information do you need in order to process my travel approval request?

-We will need date of departure, city and country of departure, date of arrival, city and country of arrival, air carrier(s) and flight numbers.
+We will need the date of departure, city, and country of departure, date of arrival, city, and country of arrival, air carrier(s), and flight numbers.
 We need detailed travel information about all legs of your trip (including connecting flights and cities).